yuvrraajj/phd-grades-management/README.md

 *   **Academic Progress Tracking:** Provide faculty and students with tools to monitor academic progress.
 *   **Communication Tools:** Implement features for communication between students, faculty, and admins.
 *   **Reporting and Analytics:** Generate reports and insights on student performance and other academic data.

-## Developer Notes

-*   The current implementation focuses on the front-end and back-end structure and basic functionalities.
-*   Consider using a state management library (e.g., Redux) for complex data flow and component interactions.
-*   Implement robust error handling and validation mechanisms.
-*   Prioritize security considerations throughout the development process.

-## Conclusion

-This project provides a foundation for a comprehensive university grade and academic management system.
-By implementing the planned features and following best practices, the application can become a valuable tool for enhancing the academic experience for students, faculty, and administrators.